-Valorant’s new FFA Deathmatch mode has finally arrived.
-However, how does it work, and is it worth playing?
-We’ve got a guide to everything you need to know about the new game mode.
+Valorant’s FFA Deathmatch mode is a high-octane experience, but how does it work, and is it worth playing?
+We’ve got a guide to everything you need to know about this game mode.

 What is Valorant Deathmatch?

 Valorant’s Deathmatch mode is a free-for-all version of the popular game mode in other games.
 10 players, all playing for themselves, trying to kill everyone else on the map.
-Everyone has full health and Heavy Armor.
-First to 30 kills wins.
-Seems simple enough.
+Everyone has full health and Heavy Armor, and the first player to reach 30 kills wins.

-There’s a bunch of additional features in Valorant’s Deathmatch though.
-When you kill an enemy, they’ll drop a health pack you can pick up to get back up to full health.
+There’s a bunch of additional features in Valorant’s Deathmatch, though.
+When you kill an enemy, they’ll drop a health pack that restores your health to full.
 This is similar to the Medi-Shot in CS:GO, which heals you for 50 HP after racking up three kills in a row.

 There’s also a “UAV” that reveals everyone’s position on the map every five seconds.
 You can’t just camp corners in Deathmatch — you have to actively hunt for kills.
 If you get gunned down, you can’t be killed immediately after respawning thanks to an invulnerability feature — so don’t worry about getting terrible spawns.

 If no one gets 30 kills within the six-minute time limit, the player with the most kills will win by default.
 Overall, it’s meant to be a short-and-sharp game mode where players can warm up their aim and spray control before jumping into Ranked.
 It’s better than just shooting bots in The Range, that’s for sure.

 What guns can you use in Valorant Deathmatch?